Why is pro-business Switzerland considering screening investments by foreigners?

 Mounting suspicion between economic superpowers has left Swiss lawmakers torn between sticking with policies that for decades helped propel business growth – and preventing potentially belligerent states getting hold of strategically important industries and technologies in an increasingly zero-sum world.

-In 2016, a year after ChinaChem’s purchase of Syngenta, Beat Rieder, a member of the Swiss Senate, submitted a motion calling for a legal system to review and control foreign direct investment in Swiss companies.
+In 2016, a year after ChinaChem’s purchase of Syngenta, Beat Rieder, a member of the Swiss Senate, submitted a motion calling for a legal system to review and control foreign direct investment in Swiss companies, known as “Lex China”.

 After years of political wrangling and debate, the Swiss parliament has finally endorsed a draft law to introduce the first formal screening mechanism for foreign investments, particularly in sectors deemed critical to the nation.
 If the law passes as proposed next year, Switzerland will be following a well-trodden path.